Tensor Reconstruction Beyond Constant Rank: Preliminaries

 \subsection{Hitting Sets for Depth-$3$ Circuits}

-While there exist hitting sets of size $n^{O(\log\log n)}$ for depth-$3$ powering circuits \cite{FSS14} and quasi-polynomial size hitting sets for depth-$3$ set-multilinear circuits \cite{FS13, FSS14, AGKS15}, we insist on obtaining polynomial size hitting sets for these models when $k$ is slightly super-constant (when $k$ is constant there are hitting sets of size $n^{\poly(k)}$ for general depth-$3$ circuits of top fan-in $k$, see, e.g., Section 4.6.2 of \cite{SY10} and \cite{SS12}).
+While there exist quasi-polynomial size hitting sets for depth-$3$ set-multilinear circuits \cite{FS13, FSS14, AGKS15}, we insist on obtaining polynomial size hitting sets for these models when $k$ is slightly super-constant (when $k$ is constant there are hitting sets of size $n^{\poly(k)}$ for general depth-$3$ circuits of top fan-in $k$, see, e.g., Section 4.6.2 of \cite{SY10} and \cite{SS12}).
 Guo and Gurjar constructed such explicit polynomial size hitting sets for read-once algebraic branching programs (roABPs) of super-constant width.

 \begin{theorem}[\cite{GG20}] There's an explicit hitting set of size $\poly(n,d)$ for the class of $n$-variate, individual degree $d$ polynomials computed by any-order roABPs of width $w$, assuming there's a constant $\varepsilon > 0$ such that $w = 2^{O(\log^{1-\varepsilon}(nd))}$. \end{theorem}